rogvuc/rnejmer/README.md

 WHAT IS RNEJMER
 -
 Rnejmer is batch file renaming tool written in python.
 It sends file names to any text editor and lets you rename your files from there with all advanced futures that of a text editor (find all, replace all, regex, etc.).
+This is really early version and it is NOT MEANT for production use or use on important data.

  USAGE
 -